MOBILE HOME INSURANCE

 Roof age and condition

 Carriers underwrite roof age tightly on manufactured homes.
 Roofs older than 15 to 20 years may face ACV settlement on roof claims, surcharges, or coverage declines.
-Roof replacement before quote helps a lot.
+With ACV, depreciation is subtracted from the payout, so roof replacement before quote helps a lot.

 Anchoring and tie-downs